 Zambezi Sawmills Community School is a thriving and successful community school in southern Zambia.
 The school is in a poor, densely populated urban area of Livingstone, about 4km from the town centre.

 With over 755 pupils, 349 girls and 406 boys, the school urgently needs additional classroom space as it looks to expand to offer secondary school tuition.
 This will reduce overcrowding from an average of 80 – 100 pupils currently to each small classroom.

 With your support we will recruit 23 young, unemployed men and women from the local area to train in construction skills.
 They will learn new skills whilst building:

-- Three classrooms, plus a computer room with electricity
+- Three classrooms, plus a dedicated computer room with electricity

-- New latrine block for the older children to help improve health and wellbeing, and encourage more girls to stay in education as they grow up
+- New toilet block for the older children to help improve health and wellbeing, and encourage more girls to stay in education as they grow up

 The additional classrooms will make a significant difference in helping to reduce overcrowding, enabling the school to offer secondary education.
 Headteacher Ms Belita Tembo already runs morning and afternoon sessions to maximise the number of children with access to schooling.
 But sadly she has to turn away some children from the school gate due to the limited classroom space available.

 Your support will change this.